C2DH/maison-du-son/_objects/seerbug-jukebox.md

 ---
 title: Seerbug jukebox
-abstract: "This jukebox changed history!In the 1950s, it nearly put all other manufacturers out of business"
+abstract: "This jukebox changed history!
+In the 1950s, it nearly put all other manufacturers out of business"
 authors:
  - laura-steil
 ---